Elektra-V/RAG-arxiv-query/README.md

 **"No such option: --graph"**
 - Use `uv run langgraph dev` (without `--graph` flag)
 - The project includes `langgraph.json` which configures the graph automatically

+**"Required package 'langgraph-api' is not installed"**
+- Run `uv sync` again to install the updated dependencies
+- The `langgraph-cli[inmem]` extra includes langgraph-api
+- Or install manually: `uv add "langgraph-cli[inmem]"`

+**"collections": [] - Qdrant is empty**
+- **You need to ingest documents first!**
+- Run: `uv run rag-api-ingest run`
+- Or use API: `curl -X POST http://localhost:9030/ingest -H "Content-Type: application/json" -d '{"query": "quantum computing", "max_docs": 5}'`
+- Without documents, queries will return no results

+**Ingestion endpoint returns 404**
+- Ingestion service endpoint is `/ingest` not `/`
+- Use: `curl -X POST http://localhost:9030/ingest`
+- Check if service is running: `docker compose ps` or `curl http://localhost:9030/ingest` (should return method not allowed, not 404)

 **"Found orphan containers" warning**
 - Use `--remove-orphans` flag: